PistonDevelopers/dyon/README.md

 [Sven Nilsen](https://github.com/bvssvni/) started this project in early 2016.
 The idea was to make a simple, but convenient scripting language that integrated well with Rust.

-- During the first week of coding, it was discovered a way to make a lifetime checking on arguments
+- During the first week of coding, it was discovered a way to do lifetime checking on function arguments
 - Dynamic modules with imported prelude were added to explore a different approach to organizing code
 - For nice error handling, added option, result and `?` operator
 - To test the design of the language, created a demo for interactive coding
 - Mutability check to improve readability
 - Short For loop to improve readability and performance
 - Mathematical loops and unicode symbols to improve readability
+- Go-like coroutines to add multi-thread support
+- 4D vectors with unpack and swizzle to make 2D and 3D programming easier
+- Html hex colors to make copying colors from image editors possible
+- Optional type system to help scaling a project
+- Ad-hoc types for extra type safety
+- Current objects to improve prototyping and tailored environments
+- Macros for easier embedding with Rust
+- Secrets to automatically derive meaning from mathematical loops

 Main goals: